NVK2016/TriviaGame/README.md

 * Bootstrap
 * Javascript , JQuery  - create dynamic elements ,acess the event listiners , show error messages  and images dynamically.
 Holds the core logic of the game.

-### WHAT is BUGGING ME HERE (KNOW BUG IN THE PROGRAM):

-On the final screen, it does show the scoreboard results  but doesn't considered the last record in case if the question has not been answered by the player.